idnow/de.idnow.ios/README.md

 IDnow eID is an automated and fully AML-compliant identification product.
 All it requires is an NFC-enabled (Near Field Communication) smartphone and a German ID document (ID card or Residence permit) with an activated eID function or the eID card for EU citizens.

 For configuration details, please refer to the [IDnow eID SDK Documentation](/eid/README.md)

+# Other Supported Platforms
+## Cordova
+Our Cordova plugin offers the possibility of integrating our native Android and iOS SDK into the Cordova-based applications.
+The plugin offers the possibility to customize and setup of the SDK.
+At the end of the identification process, the SDK communicates with the plug-in via a callback, allowing the Cordova application to update the flow.
+Please refer to this link for implementation details.
+Note: Only VideoIdent and eSign are supported so far. eID is not supported.

+## React native
+Our React Native plug-in offers the possibility of integrating our native Android and iOS SDK into the React Native-based applications.
+It offers the possibility to customize and setup the SDK, and uses the latest expo native modules to create the bridging mechanism.
+Please refer to this link for implementation details.
+Note: Only VideoIdent and eSign are supported so far. eID is not supported.